SonicOnSonic/SonicOnSonic.github.io/_posts/2025-06-06-learn-your-essency.md

 No matter what they do.
 Simply because they only depend on hype, community, pump and dump.
 So, as a profitable algo trader, I thought why I just don't create a memecoin that doesn't depend on anything, anyone.
 Logic was simple but hard to achieve, a memecoin that doesn't get flatlined.
-It shouldn't depend on its community, even own developer.
+It shouldn't depend on its community, KOLs, its own developer.

 **As you can see below, all Gen1 memecoins shared same destiny.**